About the Anacortes-Sidney Ferry

 Washington State Ferries has been challenged by limited in-state shipyard capacity, both for new construction and ongoing repair of the existing (and aging!) boats in its fleet.
 The Legislature recently authorized WSF to seek shipyards to build boats outside the State of Washington, which means there's potential to build more boats faster at multiple out-of-state shipyards simultaneously, and preserve in-state shipyard capacity for repair and maintenance work.

 Some have suggested that WSDOT contract with a private ferry operator for vehicle or passenger-only service until WSF can restore full service with WSF boats.
 But two existing private ferry operators already operate that service to Victoria (the Coho car ferry from Port Angeles and the Victoria Clipper passenger ferry from downtown Seattle).
 It's not obvious how they could be incentivized to change their destinations to Anacortes and Sidney, nor how those boats would be made compatible with WSF's docks in Anacortes and Sidney.
+(The Coho loads from the side, not the ends.)
 For these reasons and others, this idea is a non-starter.

 Washington State Ferries has been in touch with BC Ferries, but they're having the same issues that WSF is with crewing and keeping vessels going, even though they do build boats internationally.
 They don't currently have the capacity to add service when their customers are frustrated with their inability to always run their current schedule.